 Course Code: PARA-3005

-This course focuses on the diagnostic tools and procedures required for the management of patients experiencing cardiovascular complications.
+This course focuses on the diagnostic tools and procedures required for the management of patients experiencing cardiovascular and endocrine complications.
 Students also learn the management of patients experiencing external hemorrhage and trauma and their relation to the cardiovascular system.

 Course Code: PARA-3010